 TO BROIL: Place salmon fillet skin side down on a broiler pan brushed with olive oil, and place on oven’s middle rack.
 Generally broil about 10 minutes or so, though keep watching to avoid overcooking.
 Do not flip salmon fillet.Q.
 My fish arrived partially thawed; can I refreeze it?

-Although frozen items with dry ice, it is not uncommon for it to evaporate in transit.
+Please contact us if your product arrives partially defrosted.
 The key to the preservation of both the quality and nutritional value of the salmon is in the vacuum sealed pouch.
 This vacuum prevents the loss of nutrients and moisture from the salmon.
 In fact, provided that it is still cold to the touch, the product may be safely returned to a frozen state with no perceptible loss of quality.Q.
 How do I handle the dry ice that was in my shipment?

 Always handle Dry Ice with care and wear protective cloth or leather gloves whenever touching it.
 An oven mitt or towel will also work.
 If touched briefly it is harmless, but prolonged contact with the skin will freeze cells and cause injury similar to a burn.
 Unwrap and leave it at room temperature in a well-ventilated area.
 It will sublimate from a solid to a gas.Q.
 How long has SeaBear been in business?

 SeaBear was founded in 1957 By Tom and Marie Savidge.
 To learn more about SeaBear history please click here.Q.
 What if I receive something I am not satisfied with?

 If you experience a problem with your order or are not satisfied with our products, contact our Customer Service Department and we will resolve things promptly.
 SeaBear may require the return of the products with which you are dissatisfied before we substitute an acceptable item, issue a credit voucher or give you cash back.Q.
 Do you have recipes?